 • Occupational information (occupation, position);

-• Information related to terms of agreements (yours or persons involved) such us identification data, terms and amounts;
+• Information related to terms of agreements (yours or persons involved) such us data from the above categories, terms, ways and amounts;

 • Payment and transaction details (IBAN, account number, tax number, desired payment method, terms of payment);

 • Internet Protocol (IP) or Media Access Control (MAC) address, or name and type of device;

-• Incident investigation data, such as incident details, data of persons involved or related information as having legitimate interest;
+• Incident investigation data, such as incident details, conditions, data of persons involved or related information as having legitimate interest;

 • Information required by the institutional framework such as personal data of persons depended or related to our employees;